 So here’s where you come in

-… we need as many people as possible to get behind the bid and show their support, we hope you will want to help:
+We need as many people as possible to get behind and continue supporting Coventry2021, we hope you will want to help:

 - Go and explore; If you’re not familiar with the city and amazing things that are going on all the time, take a look – see what people are saying with #thisiscoventry and go and experience them